hangzhaomit/Sound-of-Pixels/README.md

 # Sound-of-Pixels
 Codebase for ECCV18 "The Sound of Pixels".

-*This repository is under construction.
+*This repository is under construction, but the core parts are already there.

 <img src="./teaser.png"/>